Trent Thompson, Senior Pastor

 The Allisons live in Dillsburg and have two married sons and three grandsons and a granddaughter.
 Their love for children extends beyond the church family.
 They have served as foster parents, elementary school mentors, and Terry is very devoted to the children who live in the Cumberland Pointe community.

-Born and raised in Morocco, Ian was exposed to cross cultural living and the realities of growing up in a developing country.
-He and his wife Jennie met at Messiah College and attended West Shore when it was just a small church plant.
-At that time they felt God calling them to serve overseas and spent 3 years working in Morocco followed by 20 years in France.
-Part of that time Ian co-pastored a bilingual church near Nice and also spearheaded community development programs in several inner city immigrant neighborhoods.
+Born and raised in North Africa, Ian was exposed to the realities of growing up in a developing country, learning a foreign language and integrating multiple cultures.
+God has used these many experiences to give him a real passion to welcome and serve people of all backgrounds and ethnicities.
+He and his wife Jennie met as students at Messiah College and attended West Shore when it was just getting launched.
+Shortly after they felt God calling them to serve overseas and ended up spending 23 years abroad.
+Over the years Ian has taught classes in various contexts, led outreach, co-pastored a bilingual church, spearheaded diverse community development efforts in several inner city immigrant neighborhoods.
 In 2006, the family returned to the States where Ian accepted the position here at West Shore.
-Ian has a BS in civil engineering from Temple U and an MBA in economic development from Eastern.
-In his free time he enjoys playing the guitar, snowboarding, hiking, reading, and a variety of outdoor projects.
+He currently develops international partnerships, mobilizes ministry teams, leads Alpha and is involved in prison work.
+Ian has a BS in civil engineering from Temple U and an MBA in economic development from Eastern U. In his free time, he enjoys playing the guitar, hiking, reading, following the Premier League and a variety of outdoor projects.
 He and Jennie have three children, Nicolas, who resides in England, Alex and Sabrina.

 Jessica Cole, Director of Women’s Ministries